 Proving another driver was texting before an accident can be challenging.
 A thorough investigation is usually needed for serious injury or wrongful death cases.
 Consult an experienced personal injury attorney for help.

 Laws alone are not enough to prevent distracted driving.
-Take precautions to ensure you do not become distracted while driving.
+Take precautions to avoid distractions while driving.ย

 Do not get behind the wheel if you are fatigued or if you have been drinking.
 Always allow a safe distance between vehicles.